pape1412/image_classifier/README.md

 ## Usage
 ### Data
-Before you can start to build you're own image classifier, you need to make sure that the data you're feeding to the model training comes in the correct format.
+Before you can start to build you're own image classifier, you need to make sure that the __data you're feeding to the model training comes in the correct format__.
 You'll need to store two separate folders within one single directory - one for training, one for testing data.
 Inside each of these folders you need to have one additional folder with images for each class:
 ```
 data_dir\
   train_dir\